| ABOUT

 where there are several trails and a lake.

-From Gdansk we travelled to Prague, our
+From Gdansk I travelled to Prague,

-last leg where we spent some days.
-With the real east still in my eyes frankly I didn't
+our last leg where I spent some days.
+With the real east still

-get so impressed by the Czech capital, whose beauty is unquestioned, but I
+in my eyes frankly I didn't get so impressed by the Czech capital,

-missed the humble quiet eastern atmosphere that I felt and charmed me in the Baltic
+atmosphere that I felt and charmed me in the Baltic republics; somehow

-republics; somehow it helped me to get aware I was coming back home.
+it helped me to get aware I was coming back home.

 Alby